The Singles Network Ministries

 5. What advice would you give someone who is single and struggling?

-If your Church doesn't have an active singles group, don't shy away from attending women's events - that was a hard one for me for several reasons: 1) early on in the 90s, it was mainly MOPS ministry, 2) many women's bible studies are during the week and later in the morning (women who were married and worked were also excluded), 3) I didn't feel like I fit in.
-I fell in love with women's ministry overseas but not so much here.
-If a women's ministry/small group is not a good fit - don't stay and try to make it work.
-Try another if available.
+If your church doesn't have an active singles group, don't hesitate to attend women's events.
+That was a difficult one for me for several reasons: 1) early on in the 90s, it was mainly MOPS ministry, 2) many women's Bible studies are held during the week and in the mornings (excluding women who were married and worked), 3) I didn't feel like I fit in.
+I fell in love with women's ministry overseas but not as much here.
+If a women's ministry or small group isn't the right fit, don't stay and try to make it work.
+Try another if there's one available.
 Just don't get discouraged.
-Pray for godly friendships and not just with other singles.
+Pray for godly friendships, not just with other singles.
 Pray for a mentor.
-Don't be afraid to put yourself out there and ask for a mentor.
-In the past, I was too afraid even to ask or would have a conversation with someone, and it would never happen.
+Don't be afraid to put yourself out there and ask for one.
+In the past, I was too afraid even to ask, or I would have a conversation with someone, and it would never happen.

 —Jennifer T., Lincoln, NE, Never-Married/Engaged, over 40

-Don't give up, even if your church doesn't have anything for you.
-Get involved in something at your Church where you can make friends.
-Also, join groups out of your Church as I have, such as a walking group I found on Meetup.
-I have also started going on bus tours and made many friends.
+Don't give up, even if your church doesn't offer anything for you.
+Get involved in activities at your church where you can make friends.
+Also, join outside groups, like the walking group I found on Meetup.
+I have also started going on bus tours and have made many friends.

-I talked with my Sunday school teacher a couple of times, and he recommended some counseling, and it did help.
-I think also having some great friends to be a support.
-I am blessed that my parents have been a great help.
+I talked with my Sunday school teacher a few times, and he recommended some counseling, which did help.
+I also believe that having good friends to support me is important.
+I'm blessed that my parents have been a great help.

 —Jacob M., Oklahoma City, OK, Never-married, Young Adult

-• Reassess your value system and challenge how much weight you attach to being married.
+• Reassess your value system and challenge how much importance you place on being married.

-• Waiting time is not wasted time.
-Waiting time is preparation time!
+• Waiting time is not wasted time; it is preparation time!

-• While waiting, Prepare for marriage.
-Become the right person instead of looking for the right person.
+• While waiting, prepare for marriage.
+Focus on becoming the right person instead of merely looking for the right person.
 You attract what you are, not what you want.

-• Marriage is not a panacea – many married people wish they were single.
+• Marriage is not a cure-all—many married people wish they were single.

 —Gloria G., Baltimore, MD, Single Parent, over 40